 Would you be interested in immortality?

 technology and anything except love and sex.
 It's a thing with him.
 Don't ask.
 ARNS is now soliciting questions for these advice columns from readers.
 That means you!
-If, after reading any of the columns, you are inspired to write a question of your own, please submit it to email@example.com!
+If, after reading any of the columns, you are inspired to write a question of your own, please submit it to firstname.lastname@example.org!
 (Without the exclamation mark, because that would just be rude.)
-If your question is selected, your name and a link to your Web site will be posted on this Web site, which, at almost nine years old, may not exactly be immortal, but is pretty darned long-lived.
+If your question is selected, your name and a link to your Web site will be posted on this Web site, which, at almost 14 years old, may not exactly be immortal, but is pretty darned long-lived.
 So, okay, maybe we oversold it a bit.
 But, what the heck?
 Have fun with it.
 We look forward to reading your questions!